mcpaprota/SpectralWaves.jl/docs/src/examples.md

 ```
 ## More examples

-Wave scenarios reported in the quick start subsection of the guide and here in the examples section are available as stand-alone scripts in examples folder.
+Wave scenarios reported in the [Quick start](@ref) subsection of the [Package Guide](@ref) and here in the [Examples](@ref) section are available as stand-alone scripts in ['examples'](https://github.com/mcpaprota/SpectralWaves.jl/tree/main/examples) folder.
 The folder contains a greater wave scenario selection, which additionally includes:
 - nonlinear wave shoaling,
 - nonlinear wave transformation at a step,
 - linear tsunami waves induced by a moving bottom undergoing transformation at the step,